 b." in fairness, he knows what he is teaching... that's all..."

-Subtheme C. High Expectations for Students
+Subtheme C. High Expectations for Students a."You should know, didn't you go to Senior High ...?"

 High expectations of the teacher from their students is another concern of the participants, they felt pressured to those subjects that teachers set too much expectations of "knowing all" topic discussed.
 The high expectations principle means holding high expectations for all students relative to academic performance in class.